sirus-the-beaver/tiktok-concerts/README.md

 - Navigate to /events to see a list of upcoming events
 - Use the map feature to explore events happening around the world
 - Sign up for notifications to get alerts about nearby events

+## Documentation

+This project uses JSDoc for documentation.
+The documentation provides detailed information about the function used in the project.

+The documentation is hosted on GitHub Pages and can be viewed [here](https://sirus-the-beaver.github.io/tiktok-concerts/).

 ## Contributing